grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

 - `/car`     : calls the `order_car(search_radius)` function to order a car
 - `/scooter` : calls the `order_scooter(search_radius)` function to order a scooter

-To simulate a highly available and distributed system, server is deployed on three distinct servers in 3 different regions:
+To simulate a highly available and distributed system, the app is deployed on three distinct servers in 3 different regions:
 - us-east
 - eu-north
 - ap-south

 This is simulated by running three instances of the server in Docker containers.
 Each server instance is tagged with the region it represents.

-What is example will do is send mock-load to the 3 servers as well as their respective endpoints.
+In this scenario a load generator will send mock-load to the 3 servers as well as their respective endpoints.
 This will allow us to see how the application is performing per region and per vehicle type.

 {{<docs/ignore>}}
 {{< admonition type="tip" >}}